 Tip 2 - Always trade with a stop order, not because you expect to lose, but to prevent a large loss from an unexpected news event like a currency devaluation, terrorist attack, tsunami, or some other unexpected worldwide event.
 Nobody can predict tomorrow.
 These very market conditions may even prevent a stop order from being executed exactly where you place it.
 Please consult with your broker on their written policies and details of how they execute stop orders.

-Tip 3 - Another forex tip is to know the currency pairs you trade.
+Tip 3 - Another one of our great forex tips is to know the currency pairs you trade.
 Most traders trade one or two pairs.
-Since we trade 28 pairs there is a bit of a learning process.
+Since we trade 28 pairs there is a bit of a learning process, but the profits are higher with more pairs.
 Some currency pairs move fairly slow and some move extremely fast.

 Slow moving pairs include the NZD/USD, AUD/NZD, NZD/JPY, EUR/GBP, AUD/CAD and CHF/JPY.
 The next group moves a little faster like the AUD/USD, EUR/CHF, and AUD/JPY.
 Intermediate volatility pairs include the EUR/USD, USD/CHF, USD/JPY, EUR/JPY, CAD/JPY and USD/CAD.
 High to very high volatility pairs include the GBP/AUD, GBP/CAD, GBP/USD, GBP/CHF, GBP/JPY, GBP/NZD, EUR/AUD, and EUR/CAD.